CitrineInformatics/citrine-python/docs/source/workflows/data_sources.rst

 Hypertonic and isotonic saline are mixtures formed by mixing water and salt.
 Ingredient identifiers are given by the first column.
-A CSV data source and :class:`~citrine.informatics.predictors.ingredients_to_formulation_predictor.IngredientsToFormulationPredictor` can be configured to construct formulations from this data via the following:
+A CSV data source and an :class:`~citrine.informatics.predictors.ingredients_to_formulation_predictor.IngredientsToFormulationPredictor` can be configured to construct formulations from tabular data.
+This predictor automatically generates an ``output`` formulation descriptor named 'Formulation'.
+The following example illustrates this process:

 .. code:: python